edgarfinn/React-Intermediate-Reference/README.md

 This Readme will explain the basic principals of how to:

-- Route different content to different endpoint requests within a URL.
+- Use [React Router](#react-router) to route different content to different endpoint requests within a URL.

-- Post information to an endpoint.
+- Post information to a specific endpoint.

 - Load data from a back-end API based on users current API.

-- Validate user input in react forms.
+- Validate user's data input using [Redux Form](#redux-form) .

 React Router
 ---